nazish-naeem/SatExt/README.md

 # References

 [1] Saharia, Chitwan, et al. "Image super-resolution via iterative refinement."
 IEEE transactions on pattern analysis and machine intelligence 45.4 (2022): 4713-4726.
+[2] Zhang, Yulun, et al. "Residual dense network for image super-resolution."
+Proceedings of the IEEE conference on computer vision and pattern recognition.
+2018.
-[2] Yulun Zhang, Kunpeng Li, Kai Li, Lichen Wang, Bineng Zhong, and Yun Fu, “Image super-resolution using very deep residual channel attention networks,” in Proceedings of the European conference on computer vision (ECCV), 2018, pp. 286–301.
+[3] Yulun Zhang, Kunpeng Li, Kai Li, Lichen Wang, Bineng Zhong, and Yun Fu, “Image super-resolution using very deep residual channel attention networks,” in Proceedings of the European conference on computer vision (ECCV), 2018, pp. 286–301.
+[4] Chen, Qifeng, Jia Xu, and Vladlen Koltun.
+"Fast image processing with fully-convolutional networks."
+Proceedings of the IEEE International Conference on Computer Vision.
+2017.

 Credits: The Super Resolution code is derived from [here](https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement).
 Which is an unoffical implementeation of [1].
 You can find the original readme in the `Image-Super-Resolution-Iterative-Refinement` to get a better understanding of how it works.